yardenlaif/balagan/README.md

 # Balagan
 ## A source code obfuscator for go

 **Run with caution.
+May take a few minutes to obfuscate.
 Be sure to test the obfuscated code.
 Open an issue if you encounter one.**

 # How to use
 ```sh